deboradum/redditTextDatasetGenerator/README.md

 # Conspiracy generation

-1. Download the Reddit dump from [text](https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4/tech&filelist=1).
+1. Download the Reddit dump [here](https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4/tech&filelist=1).
 This torrent contains data from many subreddits, so you should pick only the subreddits you want.

 2. Run `python parseDumps.py <path/to/zst_dir> <path/to/output_dir>` to parse the .zst dump into a readable .csv format